General Intelligence Test Questions and Answers:

 (d) Only III follows

 Conclusions: I. Some tables are chairs.
 II.
-All tables are rhythms.
+All tables are rhythm.
 III.
 All chairs are songs.
 IV.
 Some pillows are songs.

 (a) Only I and III follow